yltw27/software-engineering/README.md

 A notebook containing everything I learned or found useful as a software engineer

----

-## I. Make a plan
+## I. Have a plan

 - This roadmap [Learn to become a modern backend developer](https://roadmap.sh/backend) gives you a basic idea of what you should know/learn as a backend engineer.
-They also provide videos and roadmaps for frontend and DevOps.
+They also provide videos and roadmaps for frontend and DevOps engineers.

 - The tech lead engineer in my team once said **A professional software engineer should be able to learn new stuff during working hours.
 It's good that you are willing to spend time out of work to learn, but it's not mandatory.
 Everyone has a life.
 If you feel it's hard to find time to learn, you should talk to your line manager.**

----

 ## II.
 Mindset